ThatMantis/POH_Lab_ONT_NGS/setup.md

 {: .windows}

 > ## Mac OS X users
-> For Mac computer users, the default Unix Shell is either `bash`  or  `zsh` and it is available via the Terminal Utilities program within your Applications folder.
+> For a Mac computer running macOS Mojave or earlier releases, the default Unix Shell is Bash.
+For a Mac computer running macOS Catalina or later releases, the default Unix Shell is Zsh.
+Your default shell is available via the Terminal program within your Utilities folder.
 >
 > To open Terminal, try one or both of the following:
 > * Go to your Applications.
 Within Applications, open the Utilities folder.
 Locate Terminal in the Utilities folder and open it.
 > * Use the Mac ‘Spotlight’ computer search function.
 Search for: `Terminal` and press <kbd>Return</kbd>.
 >
+> To check if your machine is set up to use something other than Bash, type echo $SHELL in your terminal window.
+> If your machine is set up to use something other than Bash, you can run it by opening a terminal and typing bash.
 >
 > > ## Homebrew and iTerm2
 > >